Frequently Asked Questions

 DIDB includes both qualitative and quantitative human in vitro and clinical information related to various extrinsic and intrinsic factors.
 These include interacting co-medications, excipients, food products, herbals, tobacco, organ impairment, and genetics, that can affect drug exposure in humans.

 The data come from the scientific literature and the NDA reviews of the FDA-approved products.
 The majority of articles are indexed by NCBI PubMed; however, some articles are obtained from Embase.
+Articles must be published in print or included in a finalized version of its respective online only journal issue in order for the data to be included in DIDB.
+Relevant online ahead of print articles included in PubMed or Embase are included in DIDB only after a print version is published.

 Most scientific publications are in English; therefore, the majority of data available in DIDB is from publications in English.
 However, some articles in DIDB are in other languages when published in native language of one of the team members, or when the (English) abstract provides sufficient information to include.